-Ellen Saltonstall, E-RYT 500, is a certified yoga instructor based in N.Y.C.
+Ellen Saltonstall, E-RYT 500, C-IAYT, YACEP is a certified yoga instructor based in New York City.
 She has extensive training in Iyengar and Anusara Yoga, a background in professional dance and massage therapy, and has been a practitioner of meditation and yoga for over 30 years.
-Ellen has published two books with Dr. Loren Fishman: Yoga for Arthritis, 2008 and Yoga for Osteoporosis, 2010 and has a newly published book: Anatomy and Yoga: A Guide for Students and Teachers, 2016.
-Ellen offers yoga therapy webinars through YogaOnlineU.com, and teaches nationally and internationally with a focus on anatomy and therapeutics. www.ellensaltonstall.com Sonam Targee has had a clinical practice combining Ayurveda and traditional Chinese medicine for over 20 years.
-He is a member of the National Ayurvedic Medical Association and has studied extensively with Dr. Vasant Lad.
-He is a graduate of the New England School of Acupuncture, runs a clinic in Rochester, NY. www.ancientuniversalmedicine.com
+Ellen has published two books with Dr. Loren Fishman: Yoga for Arthritis, 2008 and Yoga for Osteoporosis, 2010 and her new book Anatomy and Yoga: A Guide for Students and Teachers, 2016.
+Ellen offers yoga therapy webinars through YogaOnlineU.com and she teaches nationally and internationally with a focus on anatomy and therapeutics.